by Jason Wasserman MD PhD FRCPC

 Pathologists examine margins to check if tumour cells are present at the tissue’s cut edge.
 A positive margin, where tumour cells are found, suggests that some cancer may remain in the body.
 In contrast, a negative margin, with no tumour cells at the edge, suggests the tumour was fully removed.
 Some reports also measure the distance between the nearest tumour cells and the margin, even if all margins are negative.

-Small immune organs, known as lymph nodes, are located throughout the body.
+Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from a tumour to these lymph nodes via tiny lymphatic vessels.
 For this reason, doctors often remove and microscopically examine lymph nodes to look for cancer cells.
 This process, where cancer cells move from the original tumour to another body part, like a lymph node, is termed metastasis.

 Cancer cells usually first migrate to lymph nodes near the tumour, although distant lymph nodes may also be affected.
 Consequently, surgeons typically remove lymph nodes closest to the tumour first.
 They might remove lymph nodes farther from the tumour if they are enlarged and there’s a strong suspicion they contain cancer cells.

-Pathologists will examine any lymph nodes that have been removed under a microscope, and the findings will be detailed in your report.
+Pathologists will examine any lymph nodes removed under a microscope, and the findings will be detailed in your report.
 A “positive” result indicates the presence of cancer cells in the lymph node, while a “negative” result means no cancer cells were found.
 If the report finds cancer cells in a lymph node, it might also specify the size of the largest cluster of these cells, often referred to as a “focus” or “deposit.”
 Extranodal extension occurs when tumour cells penetrate the lymph node’s outer capsule and spread into the adjacent tissue.

 Examining lymph nodes is important for two reasons.
 First, it helps determine the pathologic nodal stage (pN).
 Second, discovering cancer cells in a lymph node suggests an increased risk of later finding cancer cells in other body parts.
 This information guides your doctor in deciding whether you need additional treatments, such as chemotherapy, radiation therapy, or immunotherapy.